cmr6689/WebCheckers/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from
 > the user's perspective, the flow of the pages in the web application._

+The user when first navigating to the home page of WebCheckers will see a login button in the navbar and the number of players currently logged in.
+After clicking on the sign in button the player will be brought to the sign in page where they may enter a valid username.
+A valid username is defined as one that is not already in use and that does not contain more than one or only special characters.
+After signing in the player will see a list of all currently active players.

+After the player has selected another player to play against both players

 ### UI Tier
 > _Provide a summary of the Server-side UI tier of your architecture.